Hannah Glover

 Gambling Disputes

-Hannah has a specialist interest in disputes in the gambling sector.
-She regularly advises and acts on behalf of the leading operators in the UK market in a range of claims (including contractual and tortious claims, claims based on dishonesty and receipt of trust property, and in respect of statutory obligations under the Gambling Act 2005).
-Hannah is ranked as a leading junior in this field by Chambers & Partners (2023), which describes her as “very knowledgeable and a very safe pair of hands.”
+Hannah regularly advises and acts on behalf of the leading operators in the UK market in a range of claims, including contractual and tortious claims, claims based on dishonesty and receipt of trust property, and in respect of statutory obligations under the Gambling Act 2005).

 Hannah’s current and recent instructions in this field include: